Miina Härma Gymnasium: History

 After the Estonian national awakening had ended the Estonian people were still left under the supremacy of German language and culture.
 This meant that the upper class mostly spoke German.
 The first generation of ethnic Estonian intellectuals, who were mostly men, did not stop using Estonian language but were educated primarily in the German language.

 At the beginning of the 20th century Estonian intellectuals such as Jakob Hurt, Oskar Kallas, Jaan Tõnisson and many others decided to tackle the problem by founding a secondary school for girls.
 In order to obtain a permission to do that an association had to be started.
-This association was established in the year 1906 and was the Estonian Youth Education Association (Estonian: Eesti Noorsoo Kasvatuse Selts; abbreviated as ENKS).
+This association was established in 1906 and was the Estonian Youth Education Association (Estonian: Eesti Noorsoo Kasvatuse Selts; abbreviated as ENKS).
 The opening ceremony of the school was held on 1 September 1906 by the Julian calendar and it was named Estonian Youth Education Association's Secondary School for Girls.
 Its first director was Oskar Kallas, the second Peeter Põld.